akjw/WriMo/README.md

 ## Future Features
 - Allow writers to post multi-chapter works
-- A direct message feature built with socket.io
+- ~~A direct message feature built with socket.io~~
+- Styling for direct messages

 ## Credits
 WriMo's main functionalities are inspired by <a href="https://github.com/otwcode/otwarchive">Archive of Our Own</a>, an online archive of original and transformative works.